nygard/class-dump/README.md

 Do I need It?
 -----------
-This utility makes code analyzing and runtime inspection more difficult.
-Which can be referred as simple/basic method of obfuscation.
-You may ask yourself why is it needed?
-Due to Objective-C architecture any dissection of iOS applications is rather simple.
-You may want to check out a following links:
+This utility makes code analyzing and runtime inspection more difficult, which can be referred to as a simple/basic method of obfuscation.
+You may ask yourself why it is needed; due to Objective-C architecture any dissection of iOS applications is rather simple.
+You may want to check out the following links:

 * http://www.infointox.net/?p=123
 * http://www.cycript.org/